 According to the American Cancer Society, over 30,000 cases of oral cancer are diagnosed each year in the United States.
 Unfortunately many cases are caught too late, resulting in over 7000 oral cancer deaths per year in the USA.
-Fortunately, oral cancer can often be diagnosed early with an annual oral cancer screening provided by Dr. Shumaker.
+Fortunately, oral cancer can often be diagnosed early with an annual oral cancer screening provided by Dr. Shumaker and Dr. Allen.
 If caught early, oral cancer can be effectively treated.

 A suspicious gum lesion requiring biopsy

 Oral cancer is a pathologic process, which begins by producing no symptoms making it hard to recognize without an exam.
 There are many types of oral cancer, including teratoma, adenocarcinoma and melanoma.
 The most common form of oral cancer is squamous cell carcinoma, which typically originates in the lip, tongue or mouth tissue.
 There are many other places in which oral cancers occur, including: the salivary glands, throat, gums, and face.
 Oral cancer exams may also uncover other non-cancerous forms of oral pathology including autoimmune conditions such as Oral Lichen Planus, Oral Pemphigus/Pemphigoid, and forms of desquamative gingivitis/stomatitis which can be treated and managed by Dr. Shumaker and Dr. Allen.
 It is also important to note that over 75% of oral cancers are linked with avoidable behaviors such as smoking, tobacco use, and excessive alcohol consumption, however 25% of oral cancers are found in patients with no risk factors.
 Quitting or reducing your use of these items will reduce your risk of oral cancer.